dnbaumgartner/XPilotView/README.md

    * Module Type: JY-901Serial
    * Output Content: Gyro
    * Output Rate: 50Hz
-1) Switching to the Data panel and selecting Gyro, you should see Axis data change as you tilt the gyro about the three axis.
+1) Switching to the Data panel and selecting Gyro, you should see the axis data change as you tilt the gyro about the three axis.
 1) This setup need only to be done once as the settings are stored on the gyro.
 However, it is interesting to play with other settings and data channels to see the effect of manipulating the gyro.

 ### Calibrating the Gyro

 The gyro occasionally develops an offset in one of the rate axis.
-This is indicated when the view drifts while your head is held in a fixed position.
-Clicking the zeroing button temporarily returns the view to the center position but drifts off again.
+This is indicated when the centerpoint of the view drifts while your head is held in a fixed position.
+Clicking the zeroing button will temporarily return the view to the center position but drifts off again.

-The gyro should be recalibrated either from the X-Plane XPilotView menu setting as described in the following 'XPilotView Settings' section or by the following steps using the Android Billiard (MiniIMUEn) app:
+The gyro offset can be recalibrated either from the X-Plane XPilotView menu setting as described in the following **XPilotView Settings** section or by the following steps using the Android Billiard (MiniIMUEn) app:

 1) Connect the Billiard app (MiniIMUEn.apk) to the gyro.
 1) Select the Config display.